-Tesla is starting a massive marketing campaign in China.
+Tesla has started a massive marketing campaign in China.
 After building the Gigafactory 3 (the plant belongs to the wholly-owned Tesla's subsidiary, comprising the whole production cycle) in Shanghai, the leading global car maker aims at the broader consumer groups by offering car loans with 0% interest rate.

 As web tech portal Liangziwei (量子位) reported with reference to the Tesla's official Weibo account, the global EV pioneer is taking the market penetration issue seriously this time: interest-free car loans will be provided for all Chinese citizens, while the credit period duration varies from 1 to 5 years depending on the province issuing the license plate for a particular car.